Systenoplacis vandami

-Systenoplacis vandami is a species of spider in the family Zodariidae.
+Systenoplacis vandami is a species of spider from the Zodariidae family.
 It is endemic to South Africa and is commonly known as the Roodeplaat Systenoplacis zodariid spider.

 Distribution

 Systenoplacis vandami has a wide distribution across the South African provinces Eastern Cape, Gauteng, KwaZulu-Natal, Limpopo, North West, and Northern Cape.

 Habitat

 The species inhabits multiple biomes including Fynbos, Forest, Indian Ocean Coastal Belt, and Savanna at altitudes ranging from 54 to 1,758 m above sea level.

 Description

 Systenoplacis vandami shows sexual dimorphism in size.
 Females reach 9.32 mm in total length with a uniform dark brown carapace and reddish brown chelicerae.
 The abdomen is dark grey with a white spot in front.
 Males are considerably smaller at 5.9 mm total length with a medium reddish brown carapace and a clear, well-defined white spot on the abdomen along with three spots in a longitudinal row.

 Ecology

 Systenoplacis vandami are free-running ground spiders.
 It is presumed that their large pedipalps are used for digging, which has been observed in grassland habitats.